flare-labs-ltd/fasset-bots/README.md

 - we expect dexes with stablecoin / f-asset pairs to be better liquidated and more stable,
 - liquidation usually outputs less pool collateral than vault collateral, so the second swap will consume less fees.

-The contract uses Blazeswap as the default dex, but any v2-uniswap interfaced constant product dex can be used (with the hardcoded 0.3% fee).
-Also note that flash loan is assumed to have a fixed (or no) fee.
+The contract uses Blaze Swap as the default dex, but any v2-uniswap interfaced constant product dex can be used (with the hardcoded 0.3% fee).
+It also expects a flash lender contract to be [`ERC3156`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/interfaces/IERC3156FlashLender.sol) and is assumed to have a fixed (or no) fee.

 ### Calculations